rebelsky/csc207c/_readings/list-iterators.md

            |
 ```

+Once again, we've left out the asterisk to indicate that there are is no element for `remove` to remove.

 Setting elements with list iterators
 ------------------------------------

-As in the case of removing elements, setting elements requires that we
-keep track of whether the last element was returned by `next` or
-`previous`.
-In this case, instead of removing the element, we'll just
+As in the case of removing elements, setting elements requires that we keep track of whether the last element was returned by `next` or `previous`.
+In this case, instead of removing the element, we'll just replace it.
-replace it.
 Diagrams should not be necessary.

 Acknowledgements
 ----------------